andrekovac/django-poetry-admin-model/docs/HOW_TO.md

 ### Django Admin Panel

-9. Register the model so the admin site is aware of it: import model in `albums/admin.py`
+1. Register the model so the admin site is aware of it:

-   1. In `albums/admin.py` add the line `admin.site.register(Book)`
+   1. In `books/admin.py` add the line `admin.site.register(Book)`
    2. Hover over `Book` with your cursor and hit `Cmd + .` -> pick the import from `books.models` -> This should create `from books.models import Book`

-10. Create an admin user via `python manage.py createsuperuser`.
+2. Create an admin user via `python manage.py createsuperuser`.
 Just use `admin` as username and password.
 Yes, let's bypass password validation 🙈
-11. Run the server (`python manage.py runserver`) and login to the admin panel on `http://127.0.0.1:8000/admin/`.
+3. Run the server (`python manage.py runserver`) and login to the admin panel on `http://127.0.0.1:8000/admin/`.
-12. Add a **book** (note the POST request showing in terminal)
+4. Add a **book** (note the POST request showing in terminal)

 ### View SQLite DB